Unit of Credit

 Pass/No Pass Grading

-Most, but not all courses of the College are offered on a pass/no pass grading basis.
-The following provisions shall apply for pass/no pass credit grading:
+Most, but not all courses of the College are offered on a Pass/No Pass (P/NP) grading basis.
+The following provisions shall apply for Pass/No Pass credit grading:

-5. A grade of “P” (pass) represents satisfactory achievement which would have been graded C or better on the regular grading scale.
-A grade of “NP” (no pass) indicates unsatisfactory achievement which would have been graded with a D or lower on the regular grading scale.
+- A grade of “P” (Pass) represents satisfactory achievement which would have been graded C or better on the regular grading scale.
+A grade of “NP” (No Pass) indicates unsatisfactory achievement which would have been graded with a D or lower on the regular grading scale.

-6. Sequential courses may be taken on a pass/no pass basis.
+- Sequential courses may be taken on a Pass/No Pass basis.

-7. Instructors are notified as to which students have elected the pass/no pass option in their courses at the time of grading.
+- Instructors are notified as to which students have elected the Pass/No Pass option in their courses at the time of grading.

-8. Any restriction listed above does not apply when a class is offered only on a pass/no pass basis.
+- Any restriction listed above does not apply when a class is offered only on a Pass/No Pass basis.

-Some universities may not recognize pass/no pass grading or may limit the number of units.
-Please check with a counselor for clarification if you’re planning on transferring.
+Some universities may not recognize Pass/No Pass grading or may limit the number of units.
+Please consult with an Academic Counselor for clarification if you’re planning on transferring.

 Incomplete Grades